umyakar/a4-UtkuYakar/README.md

 [Svelte Tutorial](https://github.com/jmcuneo/cs4241-guides/blob/master/using.svelte.md)
 [React Tutorial](https://github.com/jmcuneo/cs4241-guides/blob/master/using.react.md)

-This project can be implemented on any hosting service (Glitch, DigitalOcean, Heroku, etc.).
+This project can be implemented on any hosting service (Render, DigitalOcean, Heroku, etc.).
 However, you must include all files in your GitHub repo so that the course staff can view them.

 Deliverables
 ---